jresoort/kafkastreams-workshop/README.md

     private KafkaTemplate<String, SensorData> kafkaTemplate;
 ```

-Now we can implement the publishing of sensor data in the SensorController class using the kafkaTemplate send method.
+Now we can implement the publishing of sensor data in the SensorController class.
+Use the KafkaTemplate.send method to publish sensor data messages.

+Some side notes:
+* Publishing messages is done asynchronously.
+The KafkaTemplate.send method returns a ListenableFuture.
+* The KafkaTemplate.send method is overloaded.
+Use the correct one to publish messages on the "received-sensor-data" topic with the SensorData id as a key, and the SensorData as value.
 For specifics, see the Spring Kafka documentation.